Catalyst CLI enables you to use the following options with the catalyst login command.

 If you encounter issues with user authentication, and the terminal prompts you for re-authentication, you can use the force login option, instead of logging out and logging in again.
 Force login discards the current authentication credentials for that data center, such as the grant token and the access token, and logs in the user to catalyst account all over again.

 You can also use this option to maintain different logins from different data centers simultaneously.
-This applies to the US and EU data centers.
-That is, you can have one valid token in both data centers each, to authenticate your command executions.
-When you have already logged in to a data center with an account, for example the US DC, when you force log in again to an EU DC, both authentication tokens will be valid.
+That is, you can have one valid token in a single data center to authenticate your command executions.
+If you have already logged in to a data center with an account, and if you force log in again to another data center, both authentication tokens will be valid.
 You can then choose to execute a command from either one of the data centers, by specifying it as an option with the command.

 You can have only one account logged in per data center.
 You will not be able to maintain multiple logins from the same data center.